 Can I Be Fired for Reporting a Violation at Work?

-Several federal statutes provide "whistleblower" protection to those employees who experience discrimination or retaliation for engaging in protected activities.
-This protection includes reporting an employer for violations of state and federal safety laws.
+Several federal statutes provide "whistleblower" protection to employees who experience discrimination or retaliation for engaging in protected activities, including reporting an employer for violations of state and federal safety laws.

 For instance, you may choose to report the factory to OSHA or some other agency.
 If you are fired as a result, you may be entitled to lost wages, reinstatement, reimbursement of your legal costs, and other relief.
 It is also helpful to know that law firms are bound to confidentiality, and no one will know if you have contacted an attorney regarding safety violations at your workplace.
 Even if you are unsure whether a situation is a safety violation or not but are still concerned, you should still voice that concern either to your employer or an attorney.